 Resolve any disputes that our customers may have

 The Federal Government, insurance companies, consumer groups and the Insurance Council of Australia all support the Code.

-If you want to know more about the Code, or you'd like to contact the Financial Ombudsman Service, go to codeofpractice.com.au.
+If you want to know more about the Code, or you'd like to contact the Australian Financial Complaints Authority, go to codeofpractice.com.au.